wolfSSL/documentation/wolfSSL/src/chapter02.md

 * WOLF_CRYPTO_CB_ONLY_ECC - compiles out ECC software crypto fallback

 Use of the WOLF_CRYPTO_CB_ONLY_* options requires disabling the examples.
 See [`--disable-examples`](#disable-examples)

+### `--enable-reproducible-build`

+Suppresses the binary jitter (timestamps and other non-functional metadata) to allow generation of bitwise-identical binary packages with identical hashes.

 ## Special Math Optimization Flags